ibm-cloud-docs/powervs-vpc/overview-release-notes.md

     **Features:**
     - Upgraded version of `powervs-workspace` module to 2.4.0
         - Support tags for networks and images
         - Upgrade minimum IBM provider version to >=1.71.0
-    - Upgraded version of `powervs-instance` module to 2.3.0.
+    - Upgraded version of `powervs-instance` module to 2.3.0
-        - Support tags for instance and storage.
+        - Support tags for instance and storage
     - Upgraded Default IBMi and RHEL images for Quickstart